 1. When and where will the leadership race take place?

-All individuals who wish to vote in the Leadership process must complete an ‘Intent to Vote’ form by May 23, 2019.
-Forms must be received by 4:30 pm at the NBLA Office or by 11:59 pm through the NBLA website.
+All individuals who wish to vote in the Leadership process must complete an ‘Intent to Vote’ form by June 15, 2022.
+Paper forms and online submissions must be received by 4:30 pm at the NBLA Office.
 Both new and current members of the provincial Liberal Party must complete a form.

 All individuals, including current members, are required to complete an ‘Intent to Vote’ form.
 This ensures a final list of eligible voters represents a current list of active members of the Party and allows the NBLA to accurately assign each member to their respective riding based on their current address.
 Additionally, given that each voter will be sent a unique PIN that will be used to vote either online or by phone, having updated contact information for each member is vital to the integrity of the process.
 This is also the same process that was used in the 2012 leadership selection process.

 Each riding is given the same amount of points in the counting of the ballots.
 This means that each riding will have the same weight when the votes from members of their riding are counted.
 This is the same method that was adopted by the membership and used in the last Leadership selection process in 2012.
-It ensures the successful candidate will have to receive more than 50% of members across the province.
-More detail on how the ballots will be weighted can be found on page 6 of the Rules Governing the 2019 New Brunswick Liberal Leadership Convention.
+It ensures the successful candidate will have to receive the vote from more than 50% of members across the province.
+More details on how the ballots will be weighted can be found on page 6 of the Rules Governing the 2022 New Brunswick Liberal Leadership Convention.

-Yes, all individuals who have submitted a completed ‘Intent to Vote’ form before the May 23rd cut-off date, will be sent important information on how to vote either by email or mail.
+Yes, all individuals who have submitted a completed ‘Intent to Vote’ form by the June 15th cut-off date, will be sent important information via email or mail on how to cast their electronic ballot.
 Those who have provided an updated email address will be able to receive their information more quickly.

-Voting will be open for seven days prior to the convention.
+Voting will be open for seven days, beginning at 2pm on July 30th, 2022 and ending at 2pm on August 6th, 2022.
 Each voter will be sent a unique PIN which will be used to vote either online or by phone.

-To go back to the main NB Liberal Leadership 2019 page click here.
+To go back to the main NB Liberal Leadership 2022 page, click here.